Learnware-LAMDA/Beimingwu/docs/content/en/user-guide/learnware-search.md

-# How to Search for Learnwares?
+# How to Search for Learnware(s)?

-In the Beimingwu system, you can search for learnwares through the web interface or the `learnware` package.
+In the Beimingwu system, you can search for learnware(s) through the web interface or the `learnware` package.

 Next, we will introduce these two methods separately.